tewavalenzuela/transpo-data/README.md

 # transpo-data
 OICA(International organization of motor vehicle manufacturers) is the voice speaking on automotive issues in world forums.
-OICA 2017 production statistics, being the basis of transpo-data project, eradicate the unwanted information and catalogues the useful data in an effortless way making the humongous task of organizing inputs seem to furtile and serene.
+OICA 2017 production statistics, being the basis of transpo-data project, eradicates the unwanted information and catalogues the useful data in an effortless way making the humongous task of organizing inputs seem to furtile and serene.